Post-Baccalaureate Program in Pre-Medicine

-In addition to the application, the following items must be submitted according to each program.
+In addition to the on line application, the following items must be submitted.
 Please note that an incomplete application file may delay its processing.

 - Official transcripts from all colleges attended and minimum overall grade point average (GPA) of 3.0.

 - College of Science and Health admissions application and $35 application fee.